Share This Guide, Choose Your Platform!

 Rechargeable expenses -the types of costs which do and do not include VAT

-A key thought is that most costs which you recharge will include VAT, but some do not.
+A key thought is that most costs which you recharge for your contracting work will include VAT, but some do not.
 Therefore, when there is a recharged expenses VAT element, the next two factors will apply:

 - First, the expense will include VAT, i.e., it will be standard-rated.
 To clarify, most costs include VAT, but some do not.
 In contrast, the types of costs which do not include VAT are rail fares, tube fares, flights, and some others.